 - Liz Hess, PharmD, MS, FISMP

 Pharmacy Program Coordinator, Medication Use Safety & Quality

 Assistant Program Director, Medication Use Safety Pharmacy Residency

 ISMP, Horsham, PA

 Concord Hospital, Concord, NH

-Looking for an advanced program?
-Consider the one-week Practitioner in Residence Mentorship
+Looking for mentorship time with ISMP?
+Contact us about the one-week Practitioner in Residence Mentorship program

 Educational Review Systems is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmaceutical education.
-This program is approved for up to 12 hours (1.2 CEUs) of continuing pharmacy education.
+This program is approved for up to 12.5 hours (1.25 CEUs) of continuing pharmacy education.
 Statement of credit will be emailed within 4 to 6 weeks to participants who have successfully completed the post-test.
 Participants must participate in the entire presentation and complete the course evaluation to receive continuing pharmacy education credit.
-This program has been assigned the Universal Program Number 0761-9999-17-001-L05-P, 0761-9999-17-001-L05-T. Educational Review Systems is also approved for pharmacy continuing education by the state of Florida.
+This program has been assigned the Universal Program Number 0761-9999-19-130-L05-P, 0761-9999-19-130-L05-T. Educational Review Systems is also approved for pharmacy continuing education by the state of Florida.
 Nursing continuing education provider is approved by the California Board of Registered Nursing.
-This program has been assigned the Universal Program Number CEP 13677 and is approved for 12 contact hours (1.2 CEUs) of continuing nursing education.
+This program has been assigned the Universal Program Number CEP 13677 and is approved for 12.5 contact hours (1.25 CEUs) of continuing nursing education.

-In the unlikely event that ISMP must change the date or location of the program and a registrant is no longer able to attend as a result of the change, ISMP is responsible only for a refund of the registration fee and is not responsible for any airfare, hotel, or other costs incurred by the registrant.
+In the event that ISMP must change the date of the program and a registrant is no longer able to attend as a result of the change, ISMP will issue a refund in the amount of the registration fee.